tatey/tatey.com/README.markdown

 * _posts/

-All other files and directories are licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php).
+All other files and directories are licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) unless explicitly stated.
 If you do use them, a link back to http://tatey.com would be appreciated but is not required.